Great Northern Highway: Pilbara

-Great Northern Highway travels past the north-east of Newman.
+The Great Northern Highway travels past the north-east of Newman.

-4 km after crossing the Fortescue River, Great Northern Highway intersects Marble Bar Road, the highway's original alignment.
+4 km after crossing the Fortescue River, the Great Northern Highway intersects Marble Bar Road, the highway's original alignment.
 It proceeds north to Marble Bar, mostly as an unsealed road, whilst the highway deviates north-west, reaching Newman after 3 km.
 The flat landscape gives way to gentle ranges, which the highway meanders around as it heads west-north-west for 109 km.
 It then curves around to the north, proceeding over a distance of 48 km to Karijini Road, the entrance road to the Karijini National Park.
 The highway continues north for another 35 km, travelling through the north-eastern corner of the national park to Nanutarra Munjina Road.
-Great Northern Highway proceeds on its journey north, crossing the Yule River and its tributaries.
+The Great Northern Highway proceeds on its journey north, crossing the Yule River and its tributaries.
 The highway then runs parallel to the Turner River over a 220 km distance until it reaches North West Coastal Highway.
 This junction is the northern terminus of the National Highway 95, and Great Northern Highway continues north-east as National Highway 1 – part of Australia's Highway 1, which is signed as National Route 1 along North West Coastal Highway.
 The turnoff for Port Hedland is 32 km north-east of the intersection, and from there the highway heads east for 40 km to the northern end of Marble Bar Road, reaching Pardoo after another 72 km.
 It parallels the coastline thereafter, passing into the Kimberley region shortly after the Pardoo Roadhouse.